OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 // TODO: many places are sloppy. pls reread articles after finishing them and look for typos, spelling errors, and grammar issues

+// TODO: always capitalize Onion products: PWM Expansion, Expansion Dock, on the Dock, etc

+// TODO: Expansion Dock GPIOs should be referred to as Omega GPIOx, can include 'on the Expansion Header' to make it clear
+// TODO: the 5V, 3.3V, and GND pins should be referred to as 5V, 3.3V, and GND pins on the Expansion Header

 ## Controlling Servos {#maker-kit-servo-controlling-servo}

 // TODO: you can do better on this intro, let's make these people stoked!